 7.1 Taxes and Third-Party Fees.
-You must pay any applicable taxes and third-party fees (including, for example, telephone toll charges, mobile carrier fees, ISP charges, data plan charges, credit card fees, foreign exchange fees, and foreign transaction fees).
+You must pay any applicable taxes and third-party fees (including, for example, telephone toll charges, mobile carrier fees, ISP charges, data plan charges, credit card fees, foreign exchange fees and foreign transaction fees).
 We are not responsible for these fees.
 Contact your financial institution with questions about fees.
 We may take steps to collect the fees you owe us.
 You are responsible for all related collection costs and expenses.
-If you are located in a different country from the applicable Adobe entity that you are transacting with (i.e., Adobe Systems Incorporated for North American customers and Adobe Systems Software Ireland Limited for customers in all other countries), your payments will be made to a foreign entity.
+If you are located in a different country from the applicable Adobe entity with which you are transacting (i.e., Adobe Inc. for North American customers and Adobe Systems Software Ireland Limited for customers in all other countries), your payments will be made to a foreign entity.

 7.2 Credit Card Information.
-If you do not notify us of updates to your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
-To avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information.
-You authorize us to continue billing your account with the updated information that we obtain.
+You authorise us to store your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
+To avoid interruption of your service, we may participate in programmes supported by your card provider to try to update your payment information.
+You authorise us to continue billing your account with the updated information that we obtain.

 8. Your Warranty and Indemnification Obligations.

 8.1 Warranty.
-By uploading your Content to the Services or Software, you agree that you have: (a) all necessary licenses and permissions to use and Share your Content; and (b) the rights necessary to grant the licenses in the Terms.
+By uploading your Content to the Services or Software, you agree that you have: (A) all necessary licences and permissions to use and Share your Content; and (B) the rights necessary to grant the licences in the Terms.

 8.2 Indemnification.
-You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any claim, demand, loss, or damage, including reasonable attorneys’ fees, arising out of or related to your Content, your use of the Services or Software, or your violation of the Terms.
+You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners and licensors from any claim, demand, loss or damage, including reasonable solicitors’ fees, arising out of or related to your Content, Creative Cloud Customer Fonts, your use of the Services or Software (as applicable) or your violation of the Terms.
 We have the right to control the defence of any claim, action or matter subject to indemnification by you with counsel of our own choosing.
 You will fully cooperate with us in the defence of any such claim, action or matter.

 9. Disclaimers of Warranties.

-9.3 If you post your Content on our servers to publicly Share through the Services, we are not responsible for: (a) any loss, corruption, or damage to your Content; (b) the deletion of Content by anyone other than Adobe; or (c) the inclusion of your Content by third parties on other websites or other media.
+9.3 If you post your Content on our servers to publicly Share through the Services, we are not responsible for: (A) any loss, corruption or damage to your Content; (B) the deletion of Content by anyone other than Adobe; or (C) the inclusion of your Content by third parties on other websites or in other media.

 10. Limitation of Liability.

-10.1 Unless stated in the Additional Terms, we are not liable to you or anyone else for any loss of use, data, goodwill, or profits, whatsoever, and any special, incidental, indirect, consequential, or punitive damages whatsoever, regardless of cause (even if we have been advised of the possibility of the loss or damages), including losses and damages (a) resulting from loss of use, data, or profits, whether or not foreseeable; (b) based on any theory of liability, including breach of contract or warranty, negligence or other tortious action; or (c) arising from any other claim arising out of or in connection with your use of or access to the Services or Software.
-Nothing in the Terms limits or excludes our liability for gross negligence, for our, or our employees’, intentional misconduct, or for death or personal injury.
+10.1 Unless stated in the Additional Terms, we are not liable to you or anyone else for any special, incidental, indirect, consequential, moral, exemplary or punitive damages whatsoever, regardless of cause, including losses and damages (A) resulting from loss of use, data, reputation, revenue or profits; (B) based on any theory of liability, including breach of contract or warranty, negligence or other tortious action; or (C) arising out of or in connection with your use of or access to the Services or Software.
+Nothing in the Terms limits or excludes our liability for gross negligence, intentional misconduct of Adobe or its employees, death or personal injury.

-10.2 Our total liability in any matter arising out of or related to the Terms is limited to the greater of (A) US $100; or (B) the aggregate amount that you paid for access to the Service and Software during the three-month period preceding the event giving rise to the liability, whichever is larger.
-This limitation will apply regardless of the form or source of claim or loss, whether the claim or loss was foreseeable, and whether a party has been advised of the possibility of the claim or loss.
+10.2 Our total liability in any matter arising out of or related to the Terms is limited to the greater of (A) US $100; or (B) the aggregate amount that you paid for access to the Services and Software during the three-month period preceding the event giving rise to the liability.

 11.1 Termination by You.
 You may stop using the Services and Software at any time.
 Termination of your account does not relieve you of any obligation to pay any outstanding fees.